MyButtermilk/summarize/docs/config.md

 Notes:

-- For named models, `"mode": "auto"` is optional when `"rules"` is present.
+- For presets, `"mode": "auto"` is optional when `"rules"` is present.

 For auto selection with rules: